THE UNIVERSITY of EDINBURGH

 1. Communicate the outcomes of a design using block and basic process flow diagrams, and using stream tables;

-2. Perform steady-state mass and energy balances with and without reaction, utilising the concept of extent of reaction, and incorporating recycle and purge streams;
+2. Perform steady-state mass and energy balances with and without reaction, utilising the concept of rate or extent of reaction, and incorporating recycle and purge streams;

-3. Describe the basic reactor types (CSTR, plug flow and batch) and be able to determine reactor size and conditions to achieve a certain extent of reaction for a given simple kinetics;
+3. Describe the basic reactor types (CSTR, plug flow and batch) and be able to determine reactor size and conditions to achieve a certain conversion for a given simple kinetics;

 4. Assess issues of process safety, ethics, sustainability and environmental considerations as part of the design process;